Kouchya/TuringUniBinAddition/README.md

 uni_zero.rbt: unary addition within 7 digits in total including zero<br>
 bin.rbt: binary addition within 4 digits for each<br>
 <br>
 To run this project, put the files in your local NXT LEGO project folder, default of which is %USERPATH%\\Documents\\LEGO Creations\\MINDSTORMS Projects\\Profiles\\Default.
+Then open the files in NXT software.
 ===

 &copy;Copyright:<br>